 Read here to learn more about Castelnuovo Berardenga

 we are now on the west side of Chianti and this little town has a very big past.
 Caught in the antique power struggle between Florence and Siena, you will find that Barberino has preserved quite a bit of its medieval appearance.

 Read here to learn more about Barberino Val d’Elsa

 is one of the first little towns in western Chianti that you will come upon if you decide to take a day trip outside of Florence and a wonderful starting point for discovering Chianti Classico.

 Read here to learn more about San Casciano

-Poggibonsi, is highly under-rated.
-You won’t be disappointed in the wide range of activities and historical sites there are to see in this little town.
+is highly forgotten due to its somewhat modern appearance.
+However, you won’t be disappointed in the wide range of activities and historical sites there are to see in this little town.
 Located just north of Siena you can enjoy the Rocca di Staggia which is close by.

 Read here to learn more about Poggibonsi

 is perhaps best known for the Abbey of Passignano or as the Italians would say Badia di Passignano, a monastery existing since the Middle Ages.
 You can also visit the picturesque town of San Donato in Poggio.

 In this area the main product to look for, is without a doubt, Vino Chianti Classico DOCG.
 This wine is produced following a rigid regulation.
 The distinguishing element in Chianti wine is the ever present Sangiovese grape combined with other “bacca rossa” or red grapes such as Canaiolo or Colorino.
 You will know it is a Chianti Classico because since 1924 it has proudly worn the symbol “Gallo Nero” or the black rooster in a red circle.